qxzhao1/STA-141b-Final-Project/README.md

   3.has the Big Six still ruled the movie market?

-  4.find Hollywood movies have higher box office in China instead of in the USA.
+  4.find domestic movies have higher box office in China instead of in the USA.

 * step 3 detailed analysis of movies that have different domestic and Chinese box office